We are prepared

 If you have been financially impacted by COVID-19, you may be eligible for a payment toward your bill through current limited-time COVID-19 relief programs:

-- Iowa and Illinois Residential Customers: MidAmerican is partnering with community action agencies in Iowa and Illinois to assist residential customers with past due balances resulting from COVID-19.
+- Illinois Residential Customers: MidAmerican is partnering with community action agencies in Illinois to assist residential customers with past due balances resulting from COVID-19.
 Households with income up to 200% of the Federal Income Poverty guidelines may be eligible for a grant to cover the amount of their utility debt or $500, which is less.
 All past due customers should reach out to their local community action agency to determine eligibility and apply.

 - MidAmerican is here to support customers experiencing financial hardship or isolation as a result of the pandemic threat.
 We encourage any customer facing hardship to call us at 888-427-5632.
 We will make every effort to work with you on a payment plan.